North Carolina DUI Attorney

 In addition, North Carolina has serious felony laws specific to serius injuries and deaths caused while driving impaired.

-North Carolina DWI Punishments
+North Carolina DUI Punishments

 The North Carolina DWI penalties are prescribed as levels.
 They range from Level 1, which is the most sever, down to Level 5, which is the least severe.